 - You must have successfully completed EDLS 100 and with a grade of “C” or better.

 - You must demonstrate and document significant mitigating circumstances beyond your control that impacted academic performance.
 Poor performance alone is not considered a mitigating circumstance.

-Please contact Undergraduate Academic Services with any questions about what materials are required to constitute a complete appeal packet.
-Only complete appeal packets, returned to Undergraduate Academic Services by 5 pm on Wednesday, June 5, 2013 will be reviewed.
+Only complete appeal packets, returned to Undergraduate Academic Services by the designated deadline will be reviewed.
 Late appeal packets will not be considered.